mohitpai/journey-optimizer.en/help/using/messages/alerts.md

 * **Warnings** refer to recommendations and best practices.
 For example, a message will display if the opt-out link is missing.

-* **Errors** prevent you from publishing the message as long as they are not resolved.
+* **Errors** prevent you from testing or activating the journey as long as they are not resolved.
 For example, a message will warn you that the subject line is missing.

 All possible warnings and errors are detailed [below](#alerts-and-warnings).

 >[!CAUTION]
 >
-> You need to resolve all **error** alerts before publication.
+> You need to resolve all **error** alerts before testing or activating the journey using the message.

 ## List of warnings and errors {#alerts-and-warnings}